What is Local Host (Principles and Usecases included)

 “Localhost” is a word that your computer understands as “this computer” or “the computer You are using right now“.
 When you are creating a new website or a new application, you first test it on your own computer before putting it on the internet.
 This is where localhost comes into play.

 Every computer has an address, just like every house has an address.
 The address for localhost is 127.0.0.1 or ::1.
-When you type localhost or 127.0.0.1, you are telling your computer to look at its own address – or look in its own ‘room’, to check if the website or application is working properly.
+When you type localhost or 127.0.0.1, you are telling your computer to look at its own address – to check if the website or application is working correctly.

-In this analogy, localhost is like your personal studio.
-When you’re creating a website or an application, localhost provides a space for you to work on your creation privately before revealing it to the world.
-Just like you would work on your painting in your studio, make changes, and correct any mistakes, you can build and test your website or application on localhost, making sure everything is perfect before you launch it on the internet.
+When creating a website or an application, localhost provides a space for you to work on your creation privately before revealing it to the world.
+You can build and test your website or application on localhost and ensure everything is perfect before you launch it on the internet.

-Just like your studio has an address in the physical world, localhost has an address in the digital world, which is usually 127.0.0.1 or ::1.
-This address allows your computer to identify localhost and understand that it should look within itself (like looking inside its own studio) when you want to work on or test your website or application.
+Just like your house has an address in the physical world, localhost has an address in the digital world, which is usually 127.0.0.1 or ::1.
+This address allows your computer to identify localhost and understand that it should look within itself when you want to work on or test your website or application.

 What is an IP Address?